 So far in 2021:

-$240 have been donated to the Hopewell Eating Disorder center (Ottawa)
+$620 have been donated to the Hopewell Eating Disorder center (Ottawa), Government of Canada Charitable Campaign and St. Matthew's Anglican church through auctions of paintings

 Love to hear from you